 It is proposed to introduce new SUCI calculation mechanism.
 The solution is applicable for SUCI calculation in ME.

-Preassumption:
+Presumption:

-ME supports PQC algorithms
+If a ME supports PQC algorithms:

-USIM indicates the SUCI calculation is done in ME
+USIM indicates the SUCI calculation is done in the ME

 USIM contains new public key for calculating SUCI with PQC

+If a ME does not support PQC algorithm(s), the ME will use a legacy algorithm for SUCI calculation.

 7.2.1.1.2 Solution details

-If the indication in USIM is the SUCI calculation should be done in ME, and operator’s decision is to use PQC to calculate the SUCI, then the public key for calculating SUCI using PQC shall be available in USIM.
-The ME read the SUPI, the SUPI Type, the Routing Indicator, the Home Network Public Key Identifier for PQC, the Home Network Public Key for PQC and the list of protection scheme identifiers.
+If a ME supports PQC algorithms, the indication in USIM is the SUCI calculation should be done in the ME, and the operator’s decision is to use PQC to calculate the SUCI, then the public key for calculating SUCI using PQC shall be available in USIM.
+The ME reads the SUPI, the SUPI Type, the Routing Indicator, the Home Network Public Key Identifier for PQC, the Home Network Public Key for PQC, and the list of protection scheme identifiers.
 The ME shall select the protection scheme from its supported schemes that has the highest priority in the list are obtained from the USIM.

 The alternative method is, there is no list of protection scheme identifiers, but only one identifier indicating UE to use PQC algorithm to calculate SUCI.
 UE will decide with algorithm to be used and attach it to the SUCI output.
 Network side will choose the same algorithm as the indication in SUCI and decode SUCI.